Best Car Audio DSP Processors (Tested) – 2026 Buyer's Guide

 | Dimensions | 7.0″ W x 4.9″ H x 2.4″ D |

-The Alpine PXE-C80-88 OPTIM8 is a game-changer for installers and DIYers who prioritize simplicity: it combines a full 8-channel car audio DSP processor with a built-in amplifier (50W x 6 channels + 300W subwoofer channel at 2 ohms) in a single chassis.
-One box replaces separate DSP and amplifier components, freeing up space in your vehicle.
-Auto-tuning via smartphone app eliminates the need for a PC.
-Hi-res 96kHz/24-bit processing with 31-band parametric and graphic EQ.
-For builds where space and simplicity matter more than maximum power, the Alpine OPTIM8 is the best all-in-one car audio DSP solution.
+The Alpine PXE-C80-88 OPTIM8 is a game-changer for installers and DIYers who prioritize simplicity: it combines a full 8-channel car audio DSP processor with a built-in amplifier (50W x 6 channels + a 300W subwoofer channel at 2 ohms) in a single chassis.
+One box replaces separate DSP and amplifier components, freeing up space.
+Auto-tuning via smartphone app eliminates the need for a PC, and you get hi-res 96kHz/24-bit processing with 31-band parametric and graphic EQ.
+For builds where space and simplicity matter more than maximum power, this is the best all-in-one DSP solution.

 | Make | Alpine |